 You can see the results in real time.

 For example, setting up an ad in a newspaper would make it difficult for you to analyse your audience or how many people viewed your ad, or even how many people shared your ad.
-Whereas with digital marketing as it’s all done online, it’s easily trackable and can be monitored in real time.
+Whereas with digital marketing as it’s all done online, it’s easily trackable and can be monitored in real time to reach a larger target audience, including target customers.
+With outbound techniques like online advertising and purchasing email lists, there is undoubtedly some expense.
+What it costs comes down to what kind of visibility you want to receive as a result of the advertising.

 Using the information, you can tailor your ads to specific audiences and create a sure way to obtain brand attention.